Deputy Prime Minister Winston Peters booted out of Parliament

 "The unions are taking the latest round of negotiations to their members and the key part of that is pay parity," Peters said.

-"That's how relevant it was and I'm not going to stand back and have a Speaker not knowing what I know and know knowing the reason why I asked it."
+"That's how relevant it was and I'm not going to stand back and have a Speaker not knowing what I know and not knowing the reason why I asked it."

 After Peters was kicked out, most of his NZ First caucus followed him.